To Index or Not to Index: Optimizing Exact Maximum Inner Product Search: Experimental Evaluation

+\miniheadit{BMM Implementation} We also compare to brute-force blocked matrix multiply using Intel MKL~\cite{intel-mkl}.
+We compute ratings for users in a series of batches that each occupy the entirety of memory, and use a min-heap from the C++ standard library to compute the true top $K$.

+\minihead{Optimizer Implementation} We implement \opt from Section~\ref{sec:optimizer} as a subroutine within each of the three indexes' main routines. \opt performs sampling and runtime estimation, and then invokes either MKL or the regular indexing routine based on the output.

-\minihead{Environment} We report results on a single Intel Xeon E7-4850 v3 2.20 GHz processor with 1 TB of RAM.
-We allow Intel MKL to use the entire 1TB memory in blocking, however \simdex's index only uses a small fraction and, on the largest dataset, MKL uses no more than 80GB for blocked matrix multiply.
-Although the processor has multiple cores, we report only the single-threaded performance for \simdexi, \simdexb, and LEMP.
-By default, \simdex uses a work-sharing block size of $4096$ items and uses an index size of $8$ clusters for each model.
+\minihead{Environment} We report results from an Intel Xeon E7-4850 v3 2.20 GHz processor with 1 TB of RAM.
+We allow Intel MKL to use the entire RAM in blocking.
+Unless otherwise noted, we evaluate our benchmarks on a single core and report results in the single-threaded setting.